krshay/MTD-2D/README.md

  To reproduce the experiments from Section III-C, run the scripts from the folder Recovery error as a function of the measurement size.

- To reproduce the experiments from Section III-C, run the scripts from the folder Recovery error as a function of SNR.
+ To reproduce the experiments from Section III-D, run the scripts from the folder Recovery error as a function of SNR.

+ To reproduce the experiments from Section III-E, run the scripts from the folder Comaprison to an oracle-based deconvolution method.

  # Images and utilities: